Inside Ecology reviews Otters of the World by Paul Yoxon and Grace M. Yoxon (published by Whittles Publishing Ltd, 2014 & 2017)…

 Otters of the World is written by Paul Yoxon and Grace Yoxon, who have worked on the conservation of otters worldwide, for over twenty years.
 The book begins by introducing the reader to general information about otters, before dedicating a chapter to each of the thirteen species of otter found worldwide.

-A summary information box is provided at the start of the chapter, comprising distribution, conservation status, and key facts for each species.
+A summary information box is provided at the start of each chapter, comprising distribution, conservation status, and key facts for each species.
 The chapter then goes on to discuss the otter in more detail and includes information such as identification features, habitat preferences, diet, adaptations, breeding activity, and other facts about the otter’s ecology.
-An important inclusion in each chapter comprises information about current threats to the population status of each species and notes about what is being done to help, which varies according to species and location in the world.
+An important inclusion in each chapter is the information regarding current threats to the population status of each species and associated notes about what is being done to reverse / minimise the threats – this varies according to species and location in the world.

 The book is written in a conversational yet educational style, making it clear, concise and very readable; in fact, the author of this review found the book hard to put down!
 It definitely serves as an eye-opener to the bigger picture of otter conservation worldwide, which can often be overlooked by those that are solely focussed on conserving the species on their own doorstep.

-The final chapters of the book address rescue and rehabilitation, the otter’s role as environmental indicators, focus chapters on a couple of key threats to otter conservation (fisheries and the illegal fur trade), before closing the book by looking at the future for otter conservation.
+The final chapters of the book address rescue and rehabilitation, the otter’s role as environmental indicators, focus chapters on a couple of key threats to otter conservation (fisheries and the illegal fur trade), and the future for otter conservation.

 The authors of the book clearly have an in-depth knowledge of their subject, and pass on their passion to the reader through the narrative, making these animals personable, fascinating and utterly beguiling.
 A book that is likely to stay with you long after you have finished reading it and is likely to encourage you to find out more about these amazing animals.